 Nude Bathroom Accents & Materials

-We would pair a light nude bathroom with lighter wood tones, such as natural stained walnut, maple or even teak for a bright mid-century modern wood tone that works well with brass and gold hardware.
+We would pair a light nude-toned bathroom with lighter wood tones, such as natural stained walnut, maple, or even teak for a bright mid-century modern wood tone that works well with brass and gold hardware.
 Because there shouldn’t be as much color contrast in a nude bathroom, the visual interest comes from texture.
-Handmade tile, a concrete sink, off-white tub, or a wood vanity with visible grain can all add layers of visual and tactile texture.
-Use a light hand with textures in permanent fixtures, and don’t forget that texture can also come from simple decorative items like flowers, countertop items and linens.
+Another great way to decorate your bathroom is with nude art, like earth-toned paintings or ornaments.
+Oil paintings specifically have a great and unique texture to them.
+Handmade tile, a concrete sink, an off-white tub, or a wood vanity with visible grain can all add layers of visual and tactile texture.
+Use a light hand with textures in permanent fixtures, and don’t forget that texture can also come from simple decorative items like flowers, countertop items, and linens.

 Bathroom Remodel Made Possible

 The team at MyHome Design + Remodeling is ready to help NYC homeowners achieve a beautiful bathroom design.
 From the beginning consultation to the final walk-through, we will be involved every step of the way.
 Schedule your completely free virtual design consult to get the process started!